cloudmesh-community/book/chapters/devops/iac-terraform.md

-# Infrastructure as Code (IaC) - Terraform
+# Infrastructure as Code(IaC) - Terraform

-:o: please fix markdown you need to include empty lines after change of paragraphs, hadings, codebloks and so forth. there are spaces before (, remove things such as as per Wittig

 ## Learning Objectives

 * Introduction to IaC and listing of IaC Tools
 * Introduction to Terraform
-* Basic Terraform Script (EC2) and commands
+* Basic Terraform Script to create an EC2 instance and Terraform commands
 * Another Simple Terraform script - Docker
+* Further Reading

 ## Introduction to IaC

-IaC (Infrastructure as Code) (as per Wittig [@awsinactionbook]) is "the process of using a high level programming language to control IT systems (servers, databases, networks, and so on)."
-The infrastructure can be created, configured and destroyed "by means of code rather than using physical hardware configuration, and interactive configuration tools." (from [@WikipediaInfraAsCode001].
-As per Wittig [@awsinactionbook], using a script or a declarative description has the following advantages "
+IaC(Infrastructure as Code), from the book Amazon Webservices in Action [@awsinactionbook]), is "the process of using a high level programming language to control IT systems -- servers, databases, networks, and so on."
+The infrastructure can be created, configured and destroyed "by means of code rather than using physical hardware configuration, and interactive configuration tools." [@WikipediaInfraAsCode001].
+From the book "Amazon Web Services in Action" by Wittig [@awsinactionbook], using a script or a declarative description has the following advantages "

 * Consistent usage